syncfusion-content/windowsforms-docs/WindowsForms/SfTabbedForm/Getting-Started.md

 ## Loading TabbedFormControl to TabbedForm

- TabbedFormControl represents the form's header which consist of the tabs.The control can be loaded form using the following code.
+ `TabbedFormControl` represents the form's header which consist of the tabs.
+The control can be loaded form using the following code.

 {% tabs %}
 {% highlight c# %}